MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

 # Deep learning model and logistic model for ultrasound image classification

-This work is based off the original classificaiton models (VGG11, VGG13, ResNet, MobileNet) and Minimal-Entropy Correlation Alignment model.
-See the Reference section for further details.
+The deep learning models used in thie porject include classificaiton models (VGG11, VGG13, ResNet, MobileNet) and Minimal-Entropy Correlation Alignment model (see the Reference section for further details).

+The image data sets for deep learning models can be accessed via google drive (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link).

 The logistic model is developed in MATLAB 2020b.

-The image datasets can be accessed via google cloud (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link)
+The image datasets for logistic model can be accessed via google drive (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link).

 ## Reference
 The classificaiton models (VGG11, VGG13, ResNet, MobileNet) can be refered to pytorch.